marad/marad.github.io/_posts/2015-05-31-mighty-monad.md

 def main(): Unit = getChar.flatMap(putChar)
 {% endhighlight %}

-The `getChar` is a monad.
+The `getChar` function returns a monad.
 If we invoke `flatMap` on it gives us a key pressed on the keyboard as a parameter to our function.
 Our function here is `putChar`.
 It takes one char and returns a monad back.
 The returned monad is empty (like `Unit` in Scala) so the value is not interesting.
 The `putChar` function does something else behind the scenes.
 It writes the character to the standard